 God is speaking, but are we listening?

 God is showing the world it’s headed in the wrong direction.
 He allowed a pandemic to ransack the entire globe; He’s ripping veils off deep-seated prejudices and hypocrisies.
-Yet, with all this going on, we still dare to be throwing stones at one another.
+Yet, with all this going on, we still dare to throw stones at one another.
 With the mess before us, we need to humble ourselves and heed the Holy Spirit’s guidance because the way of the world isn’t working for us.

 The life we live is just a prelude to eternity.
 I once heard someone describe the length of eternity by using grains of sand as an analogy.
 They said if one grain represented one lifespan, then all the grains of sand on all the beaches wouldn’t begin to measure the length of eternity.
 I don’t know how accurate that description is or how well I explained it, but you get the point.